 The Group has recorded an indemnification asset for uncertainties about the settlement amounts of certain insurance liabilities acquired.
 Nil fair value was first assigned to the indemnification asset as at the acquisition-date and as subsequently re-measured for the purposes of disclosure in the Group's consolidated financial statements for the year ended 31 December 2018.
-An amount of USD 121,837,000 (2019: USD 105,248,000) has been assigned as re-measured for each of the years ended 31 December 2020 and 2019.
+During 2021 it was agreed that the indemnification asset would be capped at GBP 100 million.
+An amount of USD 131,574,000 (2020: USD 121,837,000) has been assigned as re-measured for each of the years ended 31 December 2021 and 2020.

 Any default on the future settlement of the amount of this indemnification asset to the Group has itself been indemnified by the Group's ultimate parent, QIC.
+As QIC's indemnification follows the indemnification asset, this is similarly capped at GBP 100 million.